Ogleidis Suárez: Professional career

 She bounced back with three wins before defeating Katy Wilson Castillo via SD on 22 October 2010, capturing the vacant WBA female interim super bantamweight title at the Roberto Durán Arena in Panama City.
 Two judges scored the bout 96–94 in favour of Suárez while the third judge scored it 97–93 for Castillo.
 After two successful defences of her interim title in 2012, Suárez was elevated to full WBA champion in May 2013.
 The first defence of her title came against Liliana Palmera on 10 August 2013, at the Megapolis Convention Center in Panama City.
 Suárez retained her via UD, with two judges scoring the bout 99–91 while the third judge scored it 97–93.
 She lost the title in her next fight, suffering a UD defeat against Edith Soledad Matthysse on 13 December 2013, at the Teatro Griego Juan Pablo Segundo in San Martín, Argentina, with the judges' scorecards reading 100–90, 99–91 and 97–93.

 Suárez moved up in weight for her next fight, defeating Calista Silgado via UD to capture the vacant WBA female interim super featherweight title on 10 May 2014, at the Polideportivo José María Vargas in La Guaira, Venezuela.
 Two judges scored the bout 99–91 and the third judge scored it 96–94.

 After two years away from the ring following a pregnancy, Suárez returned on 18 June 2016, defeating Yarley Cuadrado via third-round knockout (KO) at the Polideportivo José María Vargas, capturing the vacant WBA female Fedelatin light middleweight title.

 She won her next eight bouts before challenging for the IBF female light middleweight title against reigning champion Marie-Eve Dicaire.
 The bout took place on 23 November 2019, at the Videotron Centre in Quebec City, Canada.
 Suárez suffered the fourth defeat of her career, losing via UD with the judges' scorecards reading 100–90, 100–90 and 99–91.

+Suárez challenged WBA female super-welterweight champion Mary Spencer at Montreal Casino in Canada on 10 April 2025, losing by unanimous decision.